 5. Kankaria Lake

-One of the best places to visit in Ahmedabad, Kankaria Lake was constructed in 1451 by Sultan Qutb-ud-Din.
+One of the famous tourist place in Ahmedabad, Kankaria Lake was constructed in 1451 by Sultan Qutb-ud-Din.
 Almost a mile in circumference, the 34 sided polygon water body covers 1.25 km circuit.
 Steps lead down to the water level where you can sit and enjoy the view.
 The lake is an attraction in itself but the major allure is the pleasure pavilion known as Naginavadi.

 The promenade is the ideal place to enjoy leisurely walks.
 In the evening, crowds, food stalls and entertainment is the usual norm.
 Enjoy the water and light show.
 A zoo, a natural history museum, a toy train, a special garden for children called Bal Vatika, and an open air theatre to please the visitors.

 Timings: 09:00 am to 09:00 pm, Monday Closed.

 INR 5 per child for Children